MRAJWANI/portfolio/README.md

 *	Collaborate directly with stakeholders to assess business needs, define and manage requirements, and implement digital ESG solutions for sustainability performance and regulatory compliance, integrating advanced business and data analytics, process optimisations, and automation.
 *	Successfully manage and deliver both self-led and team projects, coordinating complex data science and reporting efforts across various initiatives using SQL, Python, Alteryx, Power BI, bespoke solutions and more.
 *	Key achievements:
-     - Led implementation of a full end-to-end solution for a key account over 18 months, reducing the regulatory reporting crunch by 30% and enhancing reporting consistency across the business, resulting in over 2500 hours of savings across the year.
+     - Led the implementation of a full end-to-end solution for a key account over 18 months, reducing regulatory reporting time by 30% and enhancing consistency, resulting in over 2,500 hours of savings annually.
      - Led the automation of data gathering, analysis, and reporting for a software provider, achieving a 75% reduction in monthly report production time and aiding more timely decision making.

 <br>

 **Senior Solutions Developer – Assurance Analytics, EY, London, United Kingdom** <br>
 Setember 2020 - September 2023 <br>
-*	Planned, designed, developed, tested, and delivered advanced bespoke analytics solutions to address audit risks, leveraging data and technology to strengthen compliance and reduce audit complexities.
+*	Planned, designed, developed, tested, and delivered advanced, bespoke analytics solutions to address audit risks, leveraging data and technology to strengthen compliance and reduce audit complexities.
 *	Developed and deployed ad-hoc and reusable data analytics solutions, ensuring consistent, high-quality deliverables that adhered to strict SLAs.
 Conducted analyses on complex datasets across sales, client retention, HR, and other domains, uncovering critical insights.
 *	Obtained a unique perspective on technology applications to enhance audit processes and facilitate the adoption of analytics tools, emphasising quality, reliability, and data analysis.
 *	Key achievements: